Atoms and Molecules

 My alma mater, Rensselaer Polytechnic Institute, has a website called the Molecularium with various movies, games, and animations that explore atoms and molecules.
-I believe this site is geared for students in grades 4-8.

 MIT’s Edgerton Center has a set of activities that help students ages 11 and up learn about atoms and molecules using LEGO bricks.
 Check it out here.

 Keith Enevoldsen has a great site with lots of different views of the periodic table, element cards, and other resources that help you take a closer look at each of the elements.
 Check it out.